Emanuele Pirro: Career

 Pirro driving for Benetton at the 1989 Belgian Grand Prix.

-He began racing cars in 1980 after having raced seven years in go-karts, where he was two time Italian Champion and runner up in both the European and the World Karting Championships.
+Pirro began racing cars in 1980 after having raced seven years in go-karts, where he was two time Italian Champion and runner up in both the European and the World Karting Championships.
 He went on to win races in all the feeder series he competed in including F3, F3000 and Formula Nippon.

 Formula One

 Pirro at the 1991 United States Grand Prix.

-In 1988 he was contracted by McLaren to become test driver to develop the new Honda powertrain for the MP4/4, staying on in that role for the following 3 seasons.
+In 1988, Pirro was contracted by McLaren to become test driver to develop the new Honda powertrain for the MP4/4, staying on in that role for the following three seasons.

-His racing career in F1 started at the 1989 French Grand Prix for the Benetton-Ford team, replacing Johnny Herbert who was still recovering from injuries sustained in a F3000 accident.
+Pirro's racing career in F1 started at the 1989 French Grand Prix for the Benetton-Ford team, replacing Johnny Herbert who was still recovering from injuries sustained in a F3000 accident.
 For the 1990 and 1991 seasons, he raced for BMS Scuderia Italia.

 Touring cars

-Together with his single seater commitments he raced as a factory driver for BMW in touring car racing up until 1993.
+Together with his single seater commitments, Pirro raced as a factory driver for BMW in touring car racing up until 1993.
 He raced and won in ETCC, WTCC, Italian Supertouring and DTM.
-In DTM he became one of the only drivers to win in his debut in the series.
+In DTM, he became one of the only drivers to win in his debut in the series.
 Notably, he won the 24 Hours Nürburgring, the Macau Guia Race twice, and the Wellington 500 four times, with the legendary BMW M3 E30 and team Schnitzer.
-After leaving BMW in 1993 he joined Audi to win the 1994 and 1995 Italian Touring Car Championships followed by the German Touring Car Championship in 1996.
-Between the years of 1994 and 1996 racing in the Italian and German Supertouring championships, he contested a total of 70 races finishing only once outside of the top 10 after being taken out at the start in 1994 at the Salzburgring.
+After leaving BMW in 1993, he joined Audi to win the 1994 and 1995 Italian Touring Car Championships, followed by the German Touring Car Championship in 1996.
+Between the years of 1994 and 1996 racing in the Italian and German Supertouring championships, he contested a total of 70 races finishing only once outside of the top-ten after being taken out at the start in 1994 at the Salzburgring.